jonosachs/crudly/README.md

 **Backend:** Python, FastAPI, Pydantic, AWS DynamoDB (via boto3)

+Backend is structured as a model-controller-service-repository package (`api/`).

 ## Features

 - View a feed of posts fetched from DynamoDB via the API